“Apples Are Growing on My “Cherry” Tree” by Joan Y. Edwards

 Write a funny story.
 It’s healing.
 Things don’t look so dark when you can laugh about it.

 I hope you enjoyed reading my blog.
 Please share a funny experience with me in the comment area.
-Do something fun for you today!
+Click on comment and scroll down to the bottom of the page.

 Never Give Up